 Serve snacks from a variety of food groups.

 - Grains and carbohydrates.
-Young children will enjoy these snacks as part of the 3-4 cups needed each day: crackers with cheese spread, ready-to-eat cereal, mini rice cakes, and graham crackers.
+Young children will enjoy these snacks as part of the grains needed each day: crackers with cheese spread, ready-to-eat cereal, mini rice cakes, and graham crackers.

 - Vegetables.
-Snacks can be a good way to work 2 cups of these foods into a child’s daily diet.
+Snacks can be a good way to work vegetables into a child’s daily diet.
 Try vegetable strips, such as cucumber or squash, cherry tomatoes cut into small pieces, steamed broccoli or carrots, green beans, or sugar peas.
 Offer a low-fat dressing or hummus for dipping.

 - Fruit.
 Sections of fruit (apples, tangerines, bananas, or pineapples), canned fruits, and juices are good choices.
-A child needs 1-1½ cups of fruit each day, but be careful not to overdo the juice.
-A serving for 4- to 6-year-olds is ¾ cup.
+A child needs fruit each day.

 - Milk products.
 Some good choices include milk shakes made with fruit, cheese slices or string cheese, and mini yogurt cups.
-One-half cup of milk or 1 ounce of cheese makes up 1 of the 4-5 servings young children should have each day.
+Nondairy items such as rice milk and soy milk are in this group.

 - Sweet and high-fat foods.
-Everyone enjoys an occasional treat, and a child’s daily diet should include 2-3 teaspoons of oil or fat in his food.
+Everyone enjoys an occasional treat.
 Do try to limit the number of these foods.
 Eating them may keep a child from eating the foods he needs and can lead to overeating.